Hakuba Station

 Hakuba Station (白馬駅, Hakuba-eki) is a railway station on the Ōito Line in the village of Hakuba, Kitaazumi District, Nagano Prefecture, Japan, operated by East Japan Railway Company (JR East).

+One round-trip Azusa service per day (train numbers 5 and 46) starts and terminates at the station.
+Prior to the March 15, 2025 timetable revision, this train continued on to Minami-Otari.

 Lines

 Hakuba Station is served by the Ōito Line and is 59.7 kilometers from the starting point of the line at Matsumoto Station.

 Layout

 Hakuba Station consists of a one ground-level side platform and one island platform serving three tracks, connected by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.